Almost sure asymptotics for Riemannian random waves: Proof of decorrelation estimates

 Now fix $\ell = (l_1,\ldots,l_{2m})$.
 Consider the following graph $G_\ell$ with vertices in $\lbrace 1,\ldots,2q\rbrace$: two vertices $k$ and $l$ are connected if the term $\left|\E_a\left[N_\lambda^{(k)}N_\lambda^{(l)}\right]\right|$ appears into the expression $\Delta_\ell$.
 If the graph $G_\ell$ is disconnected, we can use independence of the random variables $X_1,\ldots X_{2q}$, and we are left to show the aforementioned bound for connected graphs.
 Thanks to Weyl law, there is a constant $C$ such that

-and we can assume (up to bounding a one of the terms in the product) that $G_\ell$ is a tree (with $2m-1$ edges).
+and we can assume (up to bounding one of the terms in the product) that $G_\ell$ is a tree (with $2m-1$ edges).
 Suppose without loss of generality that $1$ is a leaf of the tree attached to $2$.
-Then
+Recalling the definition \eqref{eq:40} of $\eta(\lambda)$, one has

-after the estimate \ref{eq.lemme1}.
+after the estimate \eqref{eq.lemme1}.
 Repeating the procedure leaf by leaf we obtain the bound